 The Takeaway

-A student loan promissory note is a contract between the borrower and the lender that details the loan’s terms and conditions and where the borrower promises to repay the loan.
-Federal student loan borrowers may be able to sign just one master promissory note, which will cover all federal loans for a period of up to 10 years.
+A student loan promissory note is a legally binding document in which the borrower agrees to repay the loan and any accrued interest and fees.
+The document also explains the terms and conditions of the loan, including fees, deferment options, and repayment plans.
+Federal student loan borrowers may be able to sign just one Master Promissory Note, which will cover all federal loans for a period of up to 10 years.
 Private lenders generally require a promissory note for each individual loan.

-Understanding the terms and conditions of your loan when signing of the promissory note can help you set your expectations for borrowing and ultimately repaying your student loans.
+Understanding the terms and conditions laid out in your student promissory note will help you know what to expect when borrowing and ultimately repaying your student loans.

 FAQ